TheKicker/hiwonder-learm-open-source/README.md

 ---

-## Notes / Current Status
+## Notes / Current Status / Learnings

 - Kit assembled successfully, all servos and mechanical parts physically installed according to instructions.
+- The kit is mechanically sound, well crafted aluminum parts and heavy base.
-- Electronics are all connected, but initial tests produce **no response** whatsoever.
+- Electronics are all connected according to documentation, but initial tests produce **no response** whatsoever.
-- Documentation and reference material collected for troubleshooting.
+- Documentation and reference material collected for troubleshooting, unfortunately a lot of it is in Chinese which I don't speak.
 - Open to experimenting with code, firmware, and Arduino examples.
 - I have found that GPIO Port 27 will make the buzzer work.
 - I have found I can make the LED on the ESP32 board work (LED SOS code included above with a reference to the RMS Titanic)